Christian Yelich Player Props: Brewers vs. Diamondbacks

 Christian Yelich At The Plate

-- Yelich is batting .257 with a double, a home run and seven walks.
+- Yelich has a double, a home run and seven walks while hitting .231.

-- Yelich has gotten at least one hit in 55.6% of his games this season (five of nine), with multiple hits three times (33.3%).
+- In 50.0% of his games this season (five of 10), Yelich has picked up at least one hit, and in three of those games (30.0%) he recorded multiple hits.

-- He has hit a home run in one of nine games, and in 2.4% of his plate appearances.

-- Yelich has driven in a run twice this year, but just one in each of those games.
+- Yelich has picked up an RBI twice this year, but just one in each of those games.

-- He has scored a run in six games this year, with multiple runs three times.
+- He has scored in 60.0% of his games this season, with two or more runs scored in 30.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.